-Moderate Dems call impeachment 'rock bottom,' hope Congress can regroup
+Moderate Dems acknowledge country division at ‘rock bottom’ following impeachment, pledge Congress can still work

 CLICK HERE TO GET THE FOX NEWS APP

-The group of moderate lawmakers made a plea to voters to reward them for working across party lines and billed themselves at the last best hope in divided Washington.
+The group of moderate lawmakers made a plea to voters to reward them for working across party lines and billed themselves at the last best hope in a divided Washington.

 “We are the antidote,” Phillips said.